paddyohanlon/remote-manifesto/_posts/2014-01-02-jekyll-post-specific-css-and-webfonts.md

     {% endif %}
     {% endraw %}

-And my front-matter for the comic post looks like this:
+And my front-matter for the [Don’t Fear JavaScript: The Comic](http://remotemanifesto.com/code/2013/12/23/dont-fear-javascript-the-comic.html) post looks like this:

     {% raw %}
     ---